MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/error-in-policy-assign-main-file-terraform.md

 ---
-title: Error in policy assignments main.tf file in Terraform.
+title: Error in policy assignments Main.tf file of Terraform.
 description: This article provides a solution to an error that you encounter during policy assignments. ms.date: 03/27/2024 ms.reviewer: chiragpa, andbar, haitch, v-leedennis